HarelPoms/HarelsNodeJSProject/README.md

     -- The token must involve an admin, only an admin may delete a user.
 ```

+Response :
+-Will return the deleted user if successful.

 ### Available Card Routes

 #### Get All Cards